misho88/mdm/README.md

-# mdm - Minimal Desktop Manager
+# mdm - Minimal Display Manager

-A properly minimal desktop manager might look like this:
+A properly minimal display manager might look like this:

 ```
 #!/bin/sh